seanohollaren/nsolid-manager/README.md

 1. nsolid-manager should be able to be installed globally as an npm module, so you don't need to be inside the project folder to call it.

-2. The manager should offer more optional parameters to override default behavioro such as the port on which to host the N|Solid console.
+2. The manager should offer more optional parameters to override default behavior such as the port on which to host the N|Solid console.

+3. The manager should have a better way of handling how it finds the Proxy and Console code.
+It should be able to be pointed to their location on the file system or handle pulling down its own copy.